Advertisement

 • Having a baby for the first time after age 35

-Pregnancy and breastfeeding have also been shown to lower risk, as does undergoing tubal ligation, a surgery to prevent pregnancy.
+Pregnancy and breastfeeding have also been shown to lower risk.
+So does undergoing tubal ligation, when the fallopian tubes are tied to prevent pregnancy.
 Depending on your individual medical situation, having a hysterectomy (removal of the uterus), a salpingectomy (removal of the fallopian tubes), or a salpingo-oophorectomy (removal of the ovaries and fallopian tubes) can reduce your risk, as well.
+Research suggests salpingectomy is significantly more effective than tubal ligation for lowering risk.

 All of these factors cut the number of times a person ovulates, and research shows the risk of ovarian cancer decreases when you ovulate less.